Celebrating 15 Years

 You will find many vocal performance opportunities in the Butler School of Music, from solo recital and opera to choral ensembles.
 Among the performance opportunities designed to provide students with experience and growth are: Butler Opera Center main stage productions, Opera Studio (graduate), Opera Ensemble (undergraduate), Opera Performance Class, Opera Coaching, Opera Directing, Solo/Ensemble Recitals, Chamber Singers, Concert Chorale, Choral Arts Society, Community Outreach.

-2015-16 repertoire includes fully staged productions of Hansel und Gretel by Engelbert Humperdinck, Three Decembers and At the Statue of Venus by Jake Heggie, and Dialogues of the Carmelites by Francis Poulenc.
-The Texas Liebeslieder Project which includes a complete performance of the Johannes Brahms’ Liebeslieder, Op.
+2015-16 repertoire included: Hansel und Gretel by Engelbert Humperdinck, Three Decembers and At the Statue of Venus by Jake Heggie, and Dialogues of the Carmelites by Francis Poulenc.
+The Texas Liebeslieder Project which included a complete performance of the Johannes Brahms’ Liebeslieder, Op.
 52 and 65 and the World Premiere of the Texanische Liebeslieder, composed by David Hanion text by Kathleen Kelly.

 2014-15 repertoire included: the Prologue to Ariadne auf Naxos by Richard Strauss and Das Lied von der Erde by Gustav Mahler, Into the Woods, The Marriage of Figaro, Speed Dating by Michael Ching, Fall Opera Scenes, and a Richard Strauss Liederabend.

 2013-14 repertoire included: the world premiere of A Woman in Morocco by Daron Hagen, Past the Checkpoints by David Hanlon, Fall Opera Scenes, Sweeney Todd by Stephen Sondheim and La boheme by Giacomo Puccini.